mateusap1/pyproxy/README.md

 A really simple module to help me filter working proxies

 # Usage
-If you want to integrate pyproxy with an existing project, you can  follow this simple steps:
+If you want to integrate pyproxy with an existing project, you can, after cloning this repository, follow this simple steps:

 * Import the Proxy module
 ```python3